The French Capital in a Nutshell: 24 Hours in Paris

 IN THIS GUIDE

-Boat docked along the Seine River with a historic Parisian bridge in the background.
+Boat docked along the Seine River with a historic Parisian bridge in the background during 24 hours in Paris.

 Maybe you're staying in London and decided to take a spontaneous day trip to Paris, France.
-Or you have a long layover in the Charles de Gaulle airport.
-Or you’re studying abroad and have to maximize your weekend trips!
+Or you have a long layover connecting through Charles de Gaulle—or you’re studying abroad and have to maximize the weekend!
 Whatever the reason, you've got one day to make the City of Love count.

-Traveling from London, my best friend and I decided to take the Chunnel to Paris because it's cost-effective, but also because, who wouldn't want to say they've traveled through the bottom of the English Channel?
+Traveling from London, my best friend and I decided to take the “Chunnel” to Paris for the day because it's cost-effective, but also because, who wouldn't want to say they've traveled through the bottom of the English Channel?

 In a hurry?
-Here’s a time-stamped overview of how to spend one day in Paris:
+Here’s a time-stamped overview of how to spend 24 hours in Paris:

 • 9:45 - 9:55 AM: ⛪ Admire the glistening white Sacré-Cœur façade (10 min)